The Structure of Graphics

 Finding the options for a graphics object.

-Some graphics options can be used as options to visualization functions that generate graphics.
+Some graphics options can be used as options to visualization functions which generate graphics.
 Options which can take the right-hand side of Automatic

 are sometimes resolved into specific values by the visualization functions.